We all sleep differently, and sometimes, the way we sleep can be uncomfortable.

 Made In: China

-Alternative: Xtreme Comforts Slim Kool-Flow Bamboo Pillow
+Alternative: Xtreme Comforts Slim Kool-Flow Bamboo pillow for stomach

 There’s nothing about sleep that is “extreme”, but with Xtreme Comforts, you will notice an extreme difference in your rest.